Hidden structure in the spectra of strongly correlated electrons in 1d: Structure of electronic excitations in 1d

+We begin with a general discussion of excitation spectra in 1d, leading to a four-way classification of the elementary excitation of electronic systems above singlet ground states.
+We then exemplify this with a discussion of the excitation spectra of the Hubbard--Shastry models.

-A key feature of interactions in 1d models is the fractionalisation of the underlying degrees of freedom.
-This was first discovered for the antiferromagnetic Heisenberg model where it was realised that the elementary excitations are not (spin $\pm1$) magnons with momentum range $2\pi$, but rather (spin $\pm\half$) spinons with momentum range $\pi$, which are necessarily created in pairs \cite{FaddTakh}.
+An important consequence of interactions in the restricted geometry of 1d is the `fractionalisation' of the underlying degrees of freedom.
+For example in the case of the antiferromagnetic Heisenberg spin chain the elementary excitations are (spin $\pm\half$) spinons with momentum range $\pi$, as opposed to (spin $\pm1$) magnons with momentum range $2\pi$ \cite{FaddTakh}.
+Physical excitations are composed of pairs of these elementary excitations.

-For the interacting electronic models under consideration here, the electronic, spin and charge degrees of freedom are fractionalised into (spin $\pm\half$, charge $0$) spinons and (spin $0$, charge $\pm1$) holons in an analogous way \cite{exHubb}.
-Physical excitations must be composed of a combined even number of spinon and holon excitations, with these elementary excitations having momentum range $\pi$.
+For the interacting electrons, one has that the electronic, spin and charge degrees of freedom are fractionalised into (spin $\pm\half$, charge $0$) spinons and (spin $0$, charge $\pm1$) holons in an analogous way \cite{exHubb}.
+Again these elementary excitations having momentum range $\pi$, and physical excitations are composed of a combined even number of the elementary spinon and holon excitations.